 Where concerns over a student's suitability arise, the Course Director will consult with the student concerned and will refer the student's case to the Head of School.
 After consulting with the Junior Dean, or in the case of a student with a disability, with the Disability Officer, the Head of School will decide whether to formally refer the case to the Junior Dean.
-The Head of School will decide whether to refer the case to the Junior Dean to be dealt with under Trinity's disciplinary code or to have the case dealt with under the procedures for dealing with FTP cases that do not constitute disciplinary offences. (see the Trinity Fitness-to-Practice Policy http://www.tcd.ie/about/policies/fitness-to-practice-policy.php these also contain appeal procedures).
+The Head of School will decide whether to refer the case to the Junior Dean to be dealt with under the Universities' disciplinary code or to have the case dealt with under the procedures for dealing with FTP cases that do not constitute disciplinary offences.

+Please see Trinity Fitness-to-Practice Policy at